streamr-dev/network-old/examples/system-metrics-pubsub/README.md

 npm ci
 ```

-In one terminal window run `network-init`, which starts the tracker and publisher nodes:
+In one terminal window run `network-init`, which starts the tracker and publisher node:
 ```
 npm run network-init
 ```